aredn/documentation/arednGettingStarted/node_admin.rst

   |

-  Context-sensitive help is available by clicking the ``Help`` button.
   With some devices, a scan will momentarily disconnect the wifi from the mesh so the radio is available to perform the scan operation.
 It is recommended that you perform a scan when connected to the device in some other way than via WiFi.
-The scan results from your last scan are retained, along with the relative time since that scan was completed.
-If you only want to see the results from your last scan, you can go to the **Wifi Scan** page to view those results without having to initiate a fresh scan.
-Once a scan has finished, you can click the ``Scan`` button to start a new scan.
+The most recent scan results are retained.
 When you are finished studying the scan results, click the ``Done`` button to return to the status display.

 WiFi Signal
   This displays :abbr:`RF (Radio Frequency)` signal information as a realtime line graph.
 The default view shows the average signal of all connected stations in realtime.
-Click in the field to the right of the *Node* label to select a specific neighborhood node from the dropdown list, and the graph will be redrawn using signal data from that node.
+Click in the field to the right of the *Node* label to select a specific neighborhood node from the dropdown list.
+The graph will be cleared and redrawn using signal data from that node.
 Context-sensitive help is available by clicking the ``Help`` button.

   .. image:: _images/admin-wifi-signal.png
     :alt: WiFi Signal